Text as data (Optional)

 R

-# select only the Rivonia speech, tokenize and convert to a DTM
+# select only the Rivonia speech and convert to a DTM

 dfm()

-Once the speech is converted to a DTM, we can use other functions to explore its linguistic patterns.
+Once the speech is converted to a DTM with the dtm() function, we can start exploring its linguistic patterns.

 R